-Total Points Available Expectations 4 Identify a prospective student outreach and recruitment plan, including action steps, timelines, responsible parties, and associated costs; Describe: how the plan is tailored to ensure equal access to the school why the plan is likely to attract a student body that is demographically reflective of the local community and school district; Describe how the school will annually evaluate the effectiveness of the outreach and recruitment efforts in ensuring equal access to the school and attracting a student body that is demographically reflective of the local community and school district and how the school will use that information to make adjustments to the outreach and recruitment plan; and Explain why the recruitment and enrollment timelines are reasonable.
-INDEPENDE NT REVIEWER EVALUATION: Click here to enter text.
+Total Points Available Expectations 4 A complete response must Identify a prospective student outreach and recruitment plan, including action steps, timelines, responsible parties, and associated costs; Describe: how the plan is tailored to ensure equal access to the school why the plan is likely to attract a student body that is demographically reflective of the local community and school district; Describe how the school will annually evaluate the effectiveness of the outreach and recruitment efforts in ensuring equal access to the school and attracting a student body that is demographically reflective of the local community and school and attracting a student body that is demographically reflective of the local community and school and attracting a student body that is demographically reflective of the local community and school district and how the school will use that information to make adjustments to the outreach and recruitment plan; and Explain why the recruitment and enrollment timelines are reasonable.
+INDEPENDENT REVIEWER EVALUATION: The Applicant appears to have approached the criteria: The Applicant does not appear to have met the criteria to identify a prospective student outreach and recruitment plan, including action steps, timelines, responsible parties, and associated costs.
+They speak of several modes of outreach: • Everyone is a Recruiter